SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 Approvals can either be:

-* Ad hoc - these are best done following the 'checked by' rule: [Do you use 'Checked by xxx'?](https://www.ssw.com.au/rules/checked-by-xxx/)
+* **Ad hoc** - these are best done following the 'checked by' rule: [Do you use 'Checked by xxx'?](https://www.ssw.com.au/rules/checked-by-xxx/)
-* Recurring - these cause "approval hell" - you should use **approval scaling**
+* **Recurring** - these cause "approval hell" - you should use **approval scaling**

-## Benefits of scaling approvals
+## ✅ Benefits of scaling approvals

-✅ Time savings for the person causing the bottlenecks (aka the "original approver") ✅ Fewer bottlenecks for those seeking approval
+* Time savings for the person causing the bottlenecks (aka the "original approver")
+* Fewer bottlenecks for those seeking approval
-✅ Consistent and high-quality approvals
+* Consistent and high-quality approvals

 ## Developing the system